-Conversions on a course may be lower, since there is an implied time commitment involved, but the leads will be more qualified.
+Conversions on a course may be lower since an implied time commitment is involved, but the leads will be more qualified.

 Challenges can be a good way to get people into your ecosystem and build a sense of community.
-You could start a Facebook group where members of the challenge can meet and share their progress.
+For example, you could start a Facebook group where members of the challenge can meet and share their progress.

-The reasons why challenges work is because they create urgency, a fear of missing out, and community.
+Challenges work because they create urgency, a fear of missing out, and community.

 This type of lead magnet is easy to create.
-It consists of a PDF with a list of resources in order to do X, Y, and Z.
+It consists of a PDF with a list of resources to do X, Y, and Z.

 For example, a photographer could give away his list of tools to take, edit, and sell their photographs.

-Highlight something you’ve done (or showcase someone else) and show how they achieved a desired result.
-People like to get an inside look at how someone solved a problem.
+Highlight something you’ve done (or showcase someone else) and show how they achieved the desired result.
+For example, people like to get an inside look at how someone solved a problem.

 With this type of lead magnet, you give away partial access to your paid product.
-For example, if you’re selling an online course, you could give away the first module of your course for free.
+So, for example, if you’re selling an online course, you could give away the first module of your course for free.